Excerpt 2, A Throne for Rabble

 “Sir Willard, if I may”—Sara’s mouth fell open when she saw her mother reach for the justice’s wrist tenderly—“Caleb Bard is a dear friend to my husband.
 If it please you, I know it would please him and me if, well, if he could attend with us.
 He knows how to skin rabbits and make a delicious onion stew.”

 Rittman bowed.
 “I see no reason why not.
 Especially if it pleases you, Rose.
 I shall speak with Lord Uthron.”
 He kissed her hand.
 Caleb wisely restrained Sara by her shoulders.

 On the road back, Sara expected her mother to pinch her ear or reprimand her, but she was positively happy, like she hadn’t been since before her father had left with Little Lady.
 She didn’t like it, but then Caleb was in high spirits, too.
 They seemed eager to shut away all memory of Hexaar Olmstead.

 “Oh, Caleb, can you imagine?” her mother said, twisting one of her wimple’s strings around her finger.
 “No more selling onions at market!
 Not for a while.
-Not if they pay us well.”
+Not if we’re paid well.”